I Love LA (TV series)

 I Love LA is an American comedy television series created, written by, and starring Rachel Sennott for HBO.
-Its supporting cast includes Odessa A'zion, True Whitaker, Jordan Firstman, and Josh Hutcherson.
-It premiered on November 2, 2025.
-In November 2025, the series was renewed for a second season.
+The series follows Maia (Rachel Sennott), a clientless talent agent until she reconnects with her ex-best friend and influencer Tallulah (Odessa A'zion).
+Its supporting cast includes True Whitaker, Jordan Firstman, and Josh Hutcherson.
+It premiered on November 2, 2025, and was renewed for a second season later that month.

 Premise

-A codependent friend group reunites, navigating how the time apart, ambition, and new relationships have changed them.
+This series follows Maia Simsbury, a talent agent two years into a failing career at talent agency Alyssa180.
+Maia struggles to be seen as worthy for a promotion, until her ex-best friend and New York influencer Tallulah Stiel visits.
+With her dream job now clouding her brain, she and her codependent friend group navigate their time, their ambitions, and how their new relationships have changed them.